 Elizabeth S. Boylan

-Dr. Boylan came to the Sloan Foundation after 16 years at Barnard College where she served as Provost and Dean of the Faculty and professor of Biological Sciences.
-During her tenure, she led many efforts involved with faculty career enhancement, curriculum reform, international education, and capital projects.
+Dr. Boylan came to the Sloan Foundation from Barnard College where she was Provost and Dean of the Faculty and professor of Biological Sciences.
+During her 16-year tenure at Barnard, she led many efforts involved with faculty career enhancement, curriculum reform, international education, and capital projects.
 Among the major grants for which she was responsible were those from the Mellon Foundation for a Center of Excellence supporting both facility and programmatic improvements in the sciences and for a consortium of 23 liberal arts colleges that provided faculty development opportunities in research and teaching.
 From 1996 to 2000, she served on the Commission for Higher Education of the Middle States Association of Colleges and Schools.
 She was also a member of the Leadership Network for International Education of the American Council on Education and the Advisory Board of Project Kaleidoscope.

 A specialist in developmental biology and hormonal carcinogenesis, Boylan earned a Ph.D. in zoology/embryology from Cornell University and a bachelor's degree in biological sciences from Wellesley College.
 She was a pre-doctoral fellow at the Marine Biological Laboratory at Woods Hole and a postdoctoral fellow in biochemistry and oncology at the University of Rochester Medical Center.